krylosov-aa/pg-status/README.md

 ## Installation

 You can currently set up and run the project in the following ways:

+### Download binary

+You can download pre-built linux amd64 binaries from [the Releases section](https://github.com/krylosov-aa/pg-status/releases/).
+A dynamically linked binary is available, which requires the necessary dependencies to be installed on your system.
+You can read about the required dependencies below, and also take a very clear look at the docker files, which demonstrate the installation.

+A statically linked binary is also provided you can simply download it and run it without any additional setup.

 ### Run a Docker container